-Reading the result of the last operation (over the objects PmaAdo, AdoRecordset, AdoField) is handy in situations, if there is no way to estimate the result of such operation and while the method itself does not return the result of the operation.
+Reading the result of the last operation (over the object PmaAdo, AdoRecordset, AdoField) is handy if there is no way to estimate the result of such operation and while the method itself does not return the result of the operation.
 For example DbExecute, RsOpen, AdoRecordset.Update.
 See Example.

 Depending on the specific ADO Provider it is possible, that a single row SQL query result will not be returned in the form of the AdoRecordset object containing a single record, but in the form of the AdoRecord object (represents the single row).
 Není to ale typické pro nejběžněji užívané ADO Provider.
 The AdoRecord object is usually returned by explicit operations, when the specific AdoRecord is returned from the existing AdoRecordset object.
 The AdoRecord object consists of multiple AdoField objects, the same way as the AdoRecordset object.
 The difference is that the methods for moving the position of current record are not supported (e.g. MoveFirst).
 In order to keep the documntation simple, it will be referred only to the commonly returned AdoRecordset object, although in some special cases the system may also return the AdoRecord object.

 Some operations over the database can also be executed as asynchronous.

 Caution: Asynchronous programming frequently causes comlications, therefore it is recommended to use the synchronous attitude.
 If there is a chance, that the synchronous requests may take too much time and there is a possibility of timeout, then it is better to execute all operations in the working thread (See PmaSequencer").